potassco-asp-course/notebooks/README.md

 * projects:
   contains small projects

-The notebooks are deployed using Binder, they can be run clicking here:
+The notebooks are deployed using Binder, they can be run following this link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/potassco-asp-course/notebooks.git/javier/wip)